 Each committee will have its own written charter.
-The charters for each of the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee will satisfy the requirements of the New York Stock Exchange and, in the case of the Audit Committee charter, Section 10A(m) of the Exchange Act and the rules and regulations promulgated thereunder.
-The charters will set forth the purposes, goals and responsibilities and authority (consistent with any applicable bylaws or resolutions of the Board) of the committees, as well as qualifications for committee membership, procedures for committee member appointment and removal, committee structure and operations and committee reporting to the Board.
-The charters will also provide that each committee will annually evaluate its own performance and report the results of this evaluation to the full Board.
-The Chair of each committee, in consultation with the committee members, will determine the frequency and length of the committee meetings consistent with any requirements set forth in the committee's charter.
-The Chair of each committee, in consultation with the appropriate members of the committee and management, will direct the development of the committee's agenda.
-The Chair of each committee shall report to the full Board after each committee meeting to assure that all Directors remain fully apprised of significant topics discussed and actions taken.
+The charters for each of the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee should satisfy the requirements of the New York Stock Exchange and, in the case of the Audit Committee charter, Section 10A(m) of the Exchange Act and the rules and regulations promulgated thereunder.
+The charters should set forth the purposes, goals and responsibilities and authority (consistent with any applicable bylaws or resolutions of the Board) of the committees, as well as qualifications for committee membership, procedures for committee member appointment and removal, committee structure and operations and committee reporting to the Board.
+The charters should also provide that each committee will annually evaluate its own performance and report the results of this evaluation to the full Board.
+The current charters for the Audit, Compensation, Nominating and Corporate Governance, Health, Safety, Security and Environmental and Executive Committees are appended to these Corporate Governance Guidelines.

+The Chairperson of each committee, in consultation with the committee members, will determine the frequency and length of the committee meetings consistent with any requirements set forth in the committee's charter.
+The Chairperson of each committee, in consultation with the appropriate members of the committee and management, will direct the development of the committee's agenda.
+The Chairperson of each committee shall report to the full Board after each committee meeting to assure that all Directors remain fully apprised of significant topics discussed and actions taken.